flauwekeul/honeycomb/README.md

 ## Backlog

 ### Bugs
 5. Shape directions only make sense for pointy hexes.
 Flat hexes are rotated clockwise, rotating their directions clockwise as well.
-Might be fixes by refactoring #1?
+Might be fixed by refactoring #2?
 3. Remove tiny gaps between SVG's (at least when size is 50)

 ### Features